Policy Number: D12.0

 Policy Name: GRADUATION REQUIREMENTS

-3. A minimum of 45 quarter credit hours shall be successfully completed in residence at the university in the college granting the degree (inclusive of service courses).
-If the student has successfully completed 45 quarter credit hours in residence, a petition may be submitted to the dean to study 15 quarter credit hours in absentia in the final year of the degree; at a minimum, 30 of the final 45 quarter credit hours are to be completed in residence.
+3. A minimum of 30 credit hours shall be successfully completed in residence at the university in the college granting the degree (inclusive of service courses).
+If the student has successfully completed 30 credit hours in residence, a petition may be submitted to the dean to study 10 credit hours in absentia in the final year of the degree; at a minimum, 20 of the final 30 credit hours are to be completed in residence.

-5. Minimum number of quarter credit hours as required by that college, but in no case shall this be less than 90 quarter credit hours for the associate degree and 180 quarter credit hours for the baccalaureate degree.
+4. Minimum number of credit hours as required by that college, but in no case shall this be less than 60 credit hours for the associate degree and 120 credit hours for the baccalaureate degree.

 Graduation requirements for an undergraduate academic award are based on the regulations and requirements printed in the RIT Bulletin in effect at the time of a student's matriculation into his or her program.
 A bulletin published after the matriculation date may be chosen by the student when it is to his/her advantage.
 The time limitation on this provision is that no student may graduate under the requirements of a bulletin published more than seven (7) calendar years prior to the date of graduation.

 Courses are subject to change without notice and the university is not obligated to offer discontinued courses.
-Individual curriculum requirements may be adjusted upon the student’s request, with the faculty advisor’s and the dean’s approval.
+Individual curriculum requirements may be adjusted upon the student’s request, and with the approval of the head of the student’s primary academic department.

 2. A program cumulative grade point average of 3.00 (a "B" average).

-3. A minimum of 45 quarter credit hours is required for the master’s degree, of which at least 36 quarter credit hours of graduate level course work and research (courses numbered 700-900) are required to be earned in residence at the university.
+3. A minimum of 30 credit hours of graduate-level coursework, as per New York State regulations, is required for the master’s degree.
+At least 80% semester credit hours of graduate level course work and research (courses numbered 600-900) are required to be earned in residence at the university.

 Exception: External master’s degree programs allow for varying amounts of acceptable graduate transfer credits and thus the residency requirement may be decreased, as approved by the Graduate Council and provost.
 Other exceptions pertaining to a group of students must be approved by the Graduate Council.